IdeaCentre Q series: Q100

 The Q100 nettop was slightly larger than a typical external hard disk drive, with a plastic stand to allow it to remain upright.
-The nettop was equipped with a 1.6 GHz Intel Atom N230 processor, which was designed for low power consumption rather than processing power.
-The nettop also included 1GB of DDR2-667 RAM, and a 160GB hard disk drive.
+The nettop was equipped with a 1.6 GHz Intel Atom 230 processor, which was designed for low power consumption rather than processing power.
+The nettop also included 1 GB of DDR2-667 RAM, and a 160 GB hard disk drive.
 While the storage space was limited, PCWorld indicated that this was common in other, similar nettops, citing the Acer Aspire Revo 3610 and the MSI Wind Nettop CS120 as examples.
 While the nettop had four USB ports and a Gigabit Ethernet port there was no optical drive, and a mouse and keyboard were not included in the price.
 The Q100 could support a single VGA monitor.
 In its review of the nettop, PCWorld gave the PC one of five stars and indicated that it made a netbook seem like a better option.

 Q110

 Like the Q100, the Q110 nettop was also 0.7 inches thin and featured the 1.6 GHz Intel Atom N230 processor.
 Also like the Q100, a keyboard and mouse was not included.
-The differences between the two nettops, however, were that the Q110 had 2GB RAM, a 250GB hard disk drive, NVIDIA Ion graphics, and a 1080p HDMI output.
+The differences between the two nettops, however, were that the Q110 had 2 GB RAM, a 250 GB hard disk drive, NVIDIA Ion graphics, and a 1080p HDMI output.

 Q700

 Launched in mid-2009, the Q700 was the Q series' third nettop from Lenovo released in that year.
-Unlike the Q100 and the Q110, the Q700 featured an Intel Pentium Dual Core E5700 processor, 4GB RAM, and Intel Graphics Media Accelerator X4500 integrated graphics.
-The Q700 measured 2.36 x 7.87 x 9.84 inches, and could be equipped with up to a 640GB hard disk drive.
+Unlike the Q100 and the Q110, the Q700 featured an Intel Pentium Dual Core E5700 processor, 4 GB RAM, and Intel Graphics Media Accelerator X4500 integrated graphics.
+The Q700 measured 2.36 x 7.87 x 9.84 inches, and could be equipped with up to a 640 GB hard disk drive.
 A HDMI output port was also present, as well as options for Wi-Fi b/g, a TV tuner, and different version of Windows Vista.
 The front of the nettop included four USB 2.0 ports, a slot-loading DVD writer, a four-in-one media card reader, as well as headphone and microphone jacks.
 The back of the nettop included an additional four USB 2.0 ports.